 For academic presentations, faculty members should select guest speakers who are qualified by education, training, or experience to discuss topics that will advance student learning.
 Additionally, the personal lives of guest speakers should provide an appropriate model for students; they should have a reputation for integrity and for observance of the moral values inherent in the Honor Code.

-Guest speakers must be approved before an invitation is extended.
-General authorities of the Church (including those on emeritus status) should not be invited.
-Faculty members ask their department chairs to approve the names of guest speakers who visit a single class or multiple classes gathered in a single venue.
+Guest speakers must be approved before any contact is made with a potential speaker.
+General Authorities of the Church (including those on emeritus status) should not be invited.
+Faculty members ask their department chair to approve the names of guest speakers who visit a single class or multiple classes gathered in a single venue.
 Requests are submitted on the Speaker Request Form one month in advance.
 Clearances are valid for one year.
 Political candidates are not permitted to speak on campus during their campaigns.

 The person who invites a guest speaker to campus provides written confirmation to the guest for the topic and length of the presentation, technology needs, and travel and lodging arrangements.
-That person also notifies the guest speaker about campus dress and grooming standards, language and presentation expectations (no swearing, crude language, or inappropriate visuals), parking procedures, and other related hosting arrangements.
+That person also notifies the guest speaker about parking procedures, related hosting arrangements, campus dress and grooming standards, and presentation expectations (language; smoking, alcohol and coffee; inappropriate visuals, etc.).

 The Testing Center provides a proctored, out-of-classroom testing environment to assist students and faculty members in the learning and teaching process.
-The Testing Center can accommodate paper, computer-based, and online tests.
+The Testing Center can accommodate paper, computer-based, and online tests that are summative in nature.
+If the exam is formative (e.g. contains multiple retakes, significant test aids, or is a quiz), the exam should be held in class or online without a proctor.

 The quiet, secure setting is ideal for tests which require more than a regular class period to complete.
 If an examination requires less than a regular class period, faculty members are encouraged to give it in their scheduled classrooms.
 The Testing Center can scan answer sheets electronically and supply data analysis for in-class exams.